GST GST

 • New Sub-section (5) in Section 16

-Another development of immense importance in GST Section 16 stipulates the new duration period for claiming ITC on invoices.
+GST Section 16 now allows ITC claims for invoices from previous fiscal years, offering businesses more flexibility in tax credit recovery.
 A new Sub-section (5) has allowed claims for ITC for invoices of earlier fiscal years to help recover tax credits more flexibly.

 • GST Appellate Tribunal (GSTAT) Amendments